-Over 90 Artists from Auroville, the Sri Aurobindo Ashram, the worldwide centers of Auroville International, and from all over India, have generously donated their works in several media – paintings, sculptures, ceramics, prints, glassware, jewelry and photographs.
-Several of the contributing artists are widely recognized in India and abroad.
+More than 120 Artists from Auroville, the Sri Aurobindo Ashram, the worldwide centers of Auroville International, and from all over India, generously donate their works in a wide range of media- painting, sculpture, ceramic, glassware, jewelry, prints and photographs.

 The need to secure Auroville's Master Plan Land

 Currently about 11% of land in the City Area still remains to be acquired; these are remaining plots essential for creating a consolidated urban, cultural and economic center.

 Almost 68 % of the Greenbelt area is still missing - guaranteeing life for the township and ecological protection for its bioregion.
 Rapid urbanisation from nearby Pondicherry and the buying-up of agricultural land for commercial development is now a serious challenge to Auroville’s physical integrity and harmonious development.

 For more information on the land and how you can help, please visit the dedicated site: https://land.auroville.org

 Auroville is an evolving international township in South India, dedicated to Human Unity and Unity in Diversity.
 It is hosted by India and works with the Government of India on the central, regional and local level.
 It has been endorsed by UNESCO resolutions and recognized for its importance to the Future of Humanity.

 Auroville was founded on 28th February 1968 by Mirra Alfassa, known as "The Mother," and is based on the philosophy and teaching of Sri Aurobindo, the great Indian Freedom fighter, Seer, Philosopher, and Poet.